skip to content

 In my research and teaching, I approach music and its cultures in the widest interdisciplinary sense, incorporating perspectives of cultural and intellectual history, music theory and the history of science, and as well as mediality and the philosophy of technology.

-Alongside this, I recently completed a critical edition and an orchestrated performing edition of Franz Liszt's Italian opera, Sardanapalo.
+Alongside this, I completed a critical edition and an orchestrated performing edition of Franz Liszt's Italian opera, Sardanapalo.
 This received its world premiere in August 2018, and a recording was released in 2019 to critical acclaim.

 Major prizes for research include the Lewis Lockwood Award and the Alfred Einstein Award of the American Musicological Society, the Bruno Nettl Prize of the Society for Ethnomusicology, the Donald Tovey Memorial Prize of the University of Oxford, a Deems Taylor Award of the American Society for Composers, Authors, and Publishers, and a Philip Leverhulme Prize in History.